 Sharing my discoveries with friends and family is pretty great, too.

-But every now and again, I come across a recipe that stands out from the rest.
+But every now and again, I create a recipe that stands out from the rest.
 All of my recipes have to pass my pretty strict standards before I’ll share them with you, so understand that for a recipe to blow me away, it has to be AMAZING.

-Friends, “amazing” doesn’t even begin to describe these Keto drop biscuits.
-I am not exaggerating when I say that these are the BEST biscuits I’ve ever had, Keto or not!
+Friends, “amazing” doesn’t even begin to describe these low carb keto biscuits.
+I am not exaggerating when I say that keto drop biscuits are the BEST biscuits I’ve ever had, Keto or not!
 The moment I took a bite, I couldn’t wait to share this recipe with you.

 What Do These Keto Biscuits Taste Like?